Home » Symptoms » Cat Symptoms A-Z » Urine outside the Litter Box

 -

 Can my cat’s diet influence the behavior?
-Yes, diet can have an impact on the health of the urinary tract, which in turn can influence the behavior.
-A veterinarian can help you find the right diet for your cat’s individual needs.
+Yes, diet can affect urinary tract health, which in turn can influence behavior.
+A vet can help you find the right diet for your cat’s individual needs.